 Aside from the map, Google Flights can also populate a calendar that compares airfares across a 2-month period.

-Whenever you are searching for a particular flight, don’t forget to click the date box to activate the calendar.
+When you are searching for a particular flight, remember to click the date box to activate the calendar.

 The prices highlighted in green are the cheapest fares for your preferred time period.